paulross/TotalDepth/docs/source/cmd_line_tools/RP66V1_cmd_line_tools.rst

   -k, --keep-going      Keep going as far as sensible. [default: False] --frame-slice FRAME_SLICE
                         NOTE: Requires -R, --LR.
-Do not process all frames but split or slice the frames.
-Sample is of the form "1/N" so a maximum of N frames will be processed.
+Do not process all frames but sample or slice the frames.
+SAMPLE: Sample is of the form "N" so a maximum of N frames, roughly regularly spaced, will be processed.
 N must be +ve, non-zero integer.
-Example: "1/64" - process a maximum of 64 frames.
-Slice the frames is of the form start,stop,step as a comma separated list.
+Example: "64" - process a maximum of 64 frames.
+SLICE: Slice the frames is of the form start,stop,step as a comma separated list.
 Values can be absent or "None".
 Examples: ",," - every frame, ",,2" - every other frame, ",10," - frames 0 to 9, "4,10,2" - frames 4, 6, 8, "40,-1,4" - every fourth frame from 40 to the end.
-Results will be truncated by frame array length. [default: ",,"] --eflr-as-table       When with --LR and not --html then dump EFLRs as tables, otherwise every EFLR object. [default: False] -l LOG_LEVEL, --log-level LOG_LEVEL
+Results will be truncated by frame array length. [default: ",," i.e. all frames] --eflr-as-table       When with --LR and not --html then dump EFLRs as tables, otherwise every EFLR object. [default: False] -l LOG_LEVEL, --log-level LOG_LEVEL